dean-shaff/cost-estimate-api/README.md

 ======== Running on http://0.0.0.0:5000 ========
 ```

-With the server running, we can make a request (taken from `examples/request_example.py`):
+With the server running, we can make a request to fit some data (taken from `examples/request_example.py`):

 ```python
 import asyncio